levilevente/AirStrike/README.md

 4. **Contact**

-   For any questions regarding this license, please contact [D. Levente] at [daroczilevente2@gmail.com].
+   For any questions regarding this license, please contact D. Levente at daroczilevente2@gmail.com.